Can You Adopt a Cat If You Live Alone?

-Major is a charming young tabby with a playful spirit and a heart full of curiosity.
+Major is a charming young cat with a playful spirit and a heart full of curiosity.
 He loves to explore his surroundings, chase after toys, and engage in interactive play sessions.
 Despite his energetic side, Major also enjoys quiet moments for cuddles and purrs, making him a delightful companion for those seeking both fun and affection.

 Major is looking for a loving home where he can be an integral part of the family.
 He would do well with individuals or families who can provide him with engaging toys, consistent attention, and a safe indoor environment.
 While he's adaptable, a home that appreciates his balance of playfulness and affection would be ideal for this wonderful boy.